-The McKnight Brain Institute’s signature programs in neurological diseases include ALS, Alzheimer’s disease, brain tumor immunotherapy, and Parkinson’s disease, as well as other neurodegenerative disorders.
+The McKnight Brain Institute’s signature programs in neurological diseases include brain tumor immunotherapy and a range of neurodegenerative disorders including ALS, Alzheimer’s disease and Parkinson’s disease.
 The MBI is dedicated to accelerating discoveries in these fields to enhance brain health and develop innovative therapies.

 1Florida Alzheimer’s Disease Research Center (1Florida ADRC)